ALL of the words in the final round of the 2019 National Spelling Bee (the year of the 'octo-champs') could be found in

 New Nat's Notes is our largest set of words specifically geared toward those aiming for the highest reaches of competition.
 As seen in the documentary, Spellbound, New Nat's Notes includes 18,000 words from the original Nat's Notes, with hand-selected difficult words from Paideia and the Consolidated Word List (CWL), as well as words used in regional and National Bees from the 1970s to 2007 (including 7,000 words that are not in CWL!).
-This time-tested collection, which is shown in the documentary, Spellbound, is available in alphabetic and random sequence and all words have pronunciations, definitions, etymology, and all follow the information in the Merriam Webster Third New International Dictionary which is the printed version, NOT the online version (see 'Update' announcement below).
+This time-tested collection is available in alphabetic and random sequence and all words have pronunciations, definitions, etymology, and all follow the information in the Merriam Webster Third New International Dictionary which is the printed version, not the online version (see 'Update' announcement below).
 We recommend New Nat's eMentor to get the most updated version of this product!

 - Includes phonetic pronunciations, definitions, and etymology

 - 4 volumes, revised in 2012 with etymology and expanded d-stop pronunciations